flaberpengu/BrownianMotionSim/README.md

-A simulator to demonstrate Brownian motion<br>
+A simulator to demonstrate Brownian motion.<br>
-Very simple, mostly a test
+Very simple, mostly a test.<br>
+Done using Processing.